openebs/openebs/contribute/git-commit-message.md

 - Thanks to @stephenparish https://gist.github.com/stephenparish/9941e89d80e2bc58a153
 - Thanks to @abravalheri https://gist.github.com/abravalheri/34aeb7b18d61392251a2

-These conventions are aimed at tools to automatically generate useful documentation, or by developers during debugging process.
+These conventions are aimed at tools to automatically generate useful documentation, or by developers during the debugging process.

 ## Proposed Commit Message Format